 Recommended by: Ucman at Brown Boy Travels

-There are very few places that suit so perfectly to off-season travelers like the Azores in Europe.
+There are very few places that suit so perfectly off-season travelers like the Azores in Europe.
 It has the perfect temperature and mix of activities that work for you, regardless if you’re a summer-loving traveler or one that doesn’t care too much for warm temperatures and sun.

 The island of Sao Miguel in the Azores offers hot springs both in the form of leisure spaces like the Parque Terra Nostra or the hot springs of Dona Beija in Furnas.
 Both must be on your Sao Miguel itinerary!

 They are open until 11pm and you can enjoy absolute bliss by either relaxing or taking a walk in the lush botanical gardens.
-The temperature during the day warrants shorts and the 38 degree heated pools feel perfect at night.
+The temperature during the day warrants shorts and the 38-degree heated pools feel perfect at night.

 If you’re looking for adventure, the other side of the island offers great hiking and trekking opportunities.
-The viewpoints at Sete Cidades is legendary with two different colored lakes that make you forget everything else.
+The viewpoints at Sete Cidades are legendary with two different colored lakes that make you forget everything else.

-Another can’t miss destination in the Azores is the fantastic viewpoint in Mosteiros overlooking the Atlantic.
+Another can’t-miss destination in the Azores is the fantastic viewpoint in Mosteiros overlooking the Atlantic.